feloy/operator-kubebuilder-v1.0.0/README.md

 ## Generating the clienset for the CRD

+Remove the `-zz_generated.*` entry from `.gitignore` so the generated deepcopy file is added to the repository.

 Install code-generator and select the branch for Kubernetes 1.10:
 ```
 $ go get k8s.io/code-generator